Qbizinc/qbiz-wiki/training/qram/meals/hive_type.md

 - Impala
 - Spark

-This [meal](/training/qram/meals) introduces the fundamentals of the Hive-Type architecture and set the stage for query performance tuning, DevOps, and service architecture.
+This [meal](/training/qram/meals) introduces the fundamentals of the Hive-Type architecture and set the stage for query performance tuning, service architecture, and DevOps.

 # Path
 1. Hive-Type is defined by HDFS-style storage and Hive Metastore (HMS) type relational schema storage.